abuehl/abuehl.github.io/_posts/2025-09-17-even-more-auto.md

 After having recently seen yet another discussion about the subject, I later happened to stumble upon an older CppCon 2014 talk by Herb Sutter, where Herb also [talked about the usage of the auto keyword](https://www.youtube.com/watch?v=xnqTKD8uD64&t=1709s).

-The title of the talk was ["Back to the Basics!
+The title of the talk was: ["Back to the Basics!
 Essentials of Modern C++ Style"](https://www.youtube.com/watch?v=xnqTKD8uD64).

 I think Herb pretty much nailed it in this talk.